-- hold a current Australian Government Health Care Card (or have a child who does)
+- hold a current Australian Government Health Care Card (or have a child who does); or

-- are a foster family with a current Australian Government Health Care Card
+- are a foster family with a current Australian Government Health Care Card; or

-- identify as being Aboriginal or Torres Strait Islander (or have a child who does)
+- identify as being Aboriginal or Torres Strait Islander (or have a child who does); or

-- have three or more children, of the same age, enrolled in the same year.
+- have three or more children, of the same age, enrolled in the same year; or

 The subsidy is provided directly to your service provider to reduce your out-of-pocket expenses.
 It can only be claimed once, even if you meet multiple criteria.
-Families of children participating in a kindergarten program in a long day care setting may also be eligible for additional Commonwealth Government rebates such as the Child Care Benefit and Child Care Rebate.
+Families of children participating in a kindergarten program in a long day care setting may also be eligible for additional Commonwealth Government rebates such as the Child Care Subsidy.